The Las Vegas Show: Critical reviews

 Las Vegas was met with mixed reviews from critics.
 Jack Gould of The New York Times felt the debut episode to be "thin and strained" and said, "[t]o come up with 10 hours of variety a week is a staggering requirement that will require far more imagination, preparation and probably greater financial expenditure... the whole had the stamp of somewhat old-fashioned vaudeville."
-A later review by Gould called the show "indifferent variety, wanting in pace, cohesion and personality" and the remote broadcasts as "... disjointed and suggested a poor man's Hollywood Palace."
+A later review by Gould called the show "indifferent variety, wanting in pace, cohesion and personality", adding that the remote broadcasts were "... disjointed and suggested a poor man's Hollywood Palace."
 Scripps-Howard's Harriet Van Horne noted that, while Las Vegass premiere on WPIX topped Tonight, Joey Bishop and The Merv Griffin Show, all three shows were outdrawn in the ratings by WCBS-TV's airing of The Incredible Shrinking Man.
 Dick Gray of the Atlanta Journal said Dana "... leaves me less than excited" but praised his show business knowledge and felt the show could be a success if production values were upgraded.